daneah/daneah/README.md

 I'm a software engineer and web developer interested in education, biotechnology, and open source.

+## Publishing Python Packages

+The life of a maintainer can be hard.
+Beyond writing working code, you have to triage issues, review pull requests, and create releases regularly.
+Don't let the logistics of package management get in your way.
+I'm currently writing [_Publishing Python Packages_](https://pypackages.com), a book about creating and streamlining a repeatable process for authoring and maintaining Python packages.
+Whether you're looking to create your first published Python package or trying to reduce the maintenance burden of the packages you already work on, _Publishing Python Packages_ has something for you.

 ## Practices of the Python Pro

 If you're new to the software development industry, consider checking out my book, [_Practices of the Python Pro_](https://thepythonpro.com).
 It provides broad introductory coverage of software design, maintenance, and testing.
 You might also want to check out [daneah/practices-of-the-python-pro](https://github.com/daneah/practices-of-the-python-pro) for the accompanying code samples.